 You may not miss an exam.
 No makeup exams will be given.
-If there is a proven emergency or other unusual circumstances that has been discussed with the instructor prior to an exam, no make-up exam will be given but your grades will be reweighed.
+If there is a proven emergency or other unusual circumstances (to be discussed with the instructor prior to an exam if possible), no make-up exam will be given but your grades will be reweighed.